Welcome to the enchanting world of Gnomesville, nestled in the picturesque Ferguson Valley, Western Australia.

 The amount of time you spend at Gnomesville is entirely up to you and any time restraints.
 The village can be explored relatively quickly; some visitors spend as little as 15 minutes taking photos and leaving their own gnome contributions.

-However, if you want to embrace the enchantment of Gnomesville fully, you can take your time to read the messages, observe the intricate details of the gnome displays, and enjoy the magical ambience of the village.
+However, if you want to embrace the enchantment fully, you can take your time to read the messages, observe the intricate details of the gnome displays, and enjoy the magical ambience of the village.
 Some creations are funny, and some are sad, but it’s interesting to find out where people have visited from.

 Become a Part of the Gnome Village

 Visitors are encouraged to bring their own gnomes to contribute to the Gnomesville community.
-The gnomes in Gnomesville are not owned by any individual or organisation but are communal artwork that is constantly growing and evolving.
+The gnomes are not owned by any individual or organisation but are communal artwork that is constantly growing and evolving.
 Therefore, anyone is welcome to add their own gnome or other gnome-themed creation to the village.

 When bringing your own gnome, it’s important to remember that it must be weather-resistant and able to withstand the elements, as the village is situated in an outdoor environment.
 Plus, it’s important to respect the surrounding nature and not disturb any of the flora or fauna in the area.